 Thomas Muller says Bayern Munich will respect Borussia Dortmund when they meet at the Allianz Arena on Saturday.

-The fixture gives the Bavarians the chance to stretch their lead at the top of the table, but despite already being 11 points ahead of third placed BVB, the forward insists Jurgen Klopp's side still poses a dangerous threat.
+The fixture gives the Bavarians the chance to stretch their lead at the top of the table, but despite already being 11 points ahead of third placed BVB, the forward insists Jurgen Klopp's side still pose a dangerous threat.

 "Dortmund have been convincing this year in the Champions League, and this achievement should be respected," he told reporters at a press conference.